I'm a member

 Printer Friendly Version

-Rosacea affects mostly adults with fair skin between the ages of 20 and 60 and is more common in women, but often most severe in men.
-Rosacea is not life-threatening, but if not treated may lead to persistent erythema, telangiectasias, and rhinophyma (hyperplasia and nodular swelling and congestion of the skin of the nose).
+Rosacea affects mostly adults with fair skin between the ages of 20 and 60 years and is more common in women, but often most severe in men.
+Rosacea is not life-threatening, but if not treated, may lead to persistent erythema, telangiectasias, and rhinophyma (hyperplasia and nodular swelling and congestion of the skin of the nose).
 The etiology and pathogenesis of rosacea is unknown, but may be due to both genetic and environmental factors.
-Some of the theories as the causes of rosacea include blood vessel disorders, chronic helicobacter pylori infection, demodex folliculorum (mites) and immune system disorders.
+Some of the theories as the causes of rosacea include blood vessel disorders, chronic Helicobacter pylori infection, demodex folliculorum (mites), and immune system disorders.

 Rosacea treatment can be effective to relieve its signs and symptoms.
 Treatment may include oral and topical antibiotics, isotretinoin, beta-blockers, clonidine, and anti-inflammatories.
 Patients are also instructed on various self-care measures such as avoiding skin irritants and dietary items thought to exacerbate acute flare-ups.
 Non-pharmacologic therapy has also been tried in patients who cannot tolerate or do not want to use pharmacologic treatments.
 To reduce visible blood vessels, treat rhinophyma, reduce redness, and improve appearance, various techniques have been used such as laser and light therapy, dermabrasion, chemical peels, surgical debulking and electrosurgery.
 The various lasers used include low-powered electrical devices and vascular light lasers to remove telangiectasias, CO2 lasers to remove unwanted tissue from rhinophyma and reshape the nose, and intense pulsed lights that generate multiple wavelengths to treat a broader spectrum of tissue.

 Several laser and light therapy systems have been cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process for a variety of dermatologic indications, including rosacea.
 For example, rosacea is among the indications: